WebFlight/DynamicChangeObject/README.md

 * Change member values of various objects, depending on other conditions.
 * Change member values of various object members, depending on other conditions.
 * Different commit/refresh in client behavior, depending on other conditions.

+## Examples

+### Change object in front-end
+This front-end implements the change object functionalities:
+![Implement change object in front-end][1]

+The DynamicChangeObjectView object is used to pass all parameters from the front-end:
+![DynamicChangeObjectView application][2]

+### Set a new DateTime value:
+A new DateTime object is parsed as a string using the DATETIME_FORMAT constant:
+![New DateTime value][3]

+The microflow in which the DateTime value is set:
+ ![MicroFlow that sets new DateTime value][4]

 # Technical implementation
 * Checks if the object member exists.
 If not, an error is shown and false is returned.